Last updated: July 27

 - Room on the Broom and The Gruffalo coloring pages (Pan Macmillan) Download activities and coloring sheets, keep your children entertained with the content of these charming and fantastic stories.

 - Emotional ABCs.
 A research-based curriculum described by Common Sense Education as “captivating” in the way it addresses social and emotional competencies, is now free for parents and teachers.

 - The Character Tree.
 Children seem to love technology, but are they aware of the impact of technology in society?
 The Grey Squirrel videos, now free, tell stories of how empathy or curiosity were so important in the creation of humanity’s greatest accomplishments.

-- Arizona State Ask an Anthropologist provides thought-provoking videos, experiments and activities.
+- Arizona State Ask an Anthropologist online educational resources that provide thought-provoking videos, experiments and activities.